 Grant support ranges from $500 to $5,000 per project.

-Individuals and collectives can apply.
+Individual artists, collectives, artist-journalist teams (including journalists on staff at a publication) can apply.
 Collectives must have work samples that reflect a history of working together.

 • Domestic and international applicants are welcome.